FAQ's - Gutter Cleaning

-This is a question i get asked a lot.
-Our vacuum system will remove the debris like decomposing leaves, live plants, sticks, insects, dead birds, plastic, wasp nests and other foreign matter from your gutters so that water can flow correctly through to your down pipes.
-We do not scrub or polish the inside of the gutter so some minor sediment or baked on dirt may remain in the gutter after the clean.
-This should be flushed away by water over time once your gutter is cleared out and water is flowing correctly.
+This is a question I get asked a lot.
+Our vacuum system will remove debris like decomposing leaves, live plants, sticks, insects, dead birds, plastic, wasp nests and other foreign matter from your gutters so that water can flow correctly through to your downpipes.
+We do not scrub or polish the inside of the gutter so some minor sediment or baked-on dirt may remain in the gutter after the clean.
+This should be flushed away by water over time once your gutter is cleared out and the water is flowing correctly.

 This is an interior clean of your gutters.
-We donot clean or wash the outside of the gutter unless you are after a softwash service which should be specifically requested and quoted.
-The gutter vacuum service does not include valley gutters unless that is specifically covered on your quotation.
+We do not clean or wash the outside of the gutter unless you are after a chemical softwash service which should be specifically requested and quoted.
+The gutter vacuum service does not include valley gutters unless that is specifically covered in your quotation.

-( Note we clean around the head of downpipes but our tools are not designed to vacuum down a downpipe.
-Any blockages in a downpipe may need to be flushed out - this may mean using a specialist drain unblocker or plumber )
+( Note: we clean around the head of downpipes but our tools are not designed to vacuum down a downpipe.
+Sometimes live plant root systems can grow into downpipes and we are unable to remove them.
+Any blockages in a downpipe may need to be flushed out or may even need a new downpipe - this may mean using a specialist drain unblocker or plumber or roofing company )

 Prior to starting any job we will come to the site and complete a site survey to make sure we can complete the job in a safe manner.
 We are effectively looking for hazards like steep slippery slopes, power lines, animals, fences etc as well as ensuring that we can safely move our machinery around on site.

-Our domestic gutter clean charges are based on the individual gutter lengths per each floor as well as the type of gutters and access.
-We will need to know this information in order to quote - we will do a laser measure on site survey to prepare our quote.
+Our domestic gutter clean charges are based on the individual gutter lengths per floor as well as the type of gutters and access.
+We will need to know this information in order to quote - we will do a laser measure on-site survey to prepare our quote.